youtype/boto3_stubs_docs/mypy_boto3_sts/client.md

 ### get_session_token

-Returns a set of temporary credentials for an AWS account or IAM user.
+Returns a set of temporary credentials for an Amazon Web Services account or IAM user.

 Type annotations for `boto3.client("sts").get_session_token` method.